Zhao Benshan: Personal life

 Zhao married Ge Shuzhen (葛淑珍) in 1979.
 Ge, a farmer from a village near Kaiyuan, was 19 at the time of their wedding.
 The two had a daughter, Yufang, and son, Tiedan, who had osteomalacia and emphysema as well as heart problems.
 Zhao and Ge divorced in 1992; Ge took custody of the children.
 Ge Shuzhen worked a series of menial labour jobs after their divorce before becoming an entrepreneur.
 His son Tiedan died in 1994 at the age of 12.
 His daughter Yufang and her husband are reportedly local restaurateurs.

-In 1992, Zhao married his second wife, Ma Lijuan (马丽娟), a Hui Chinese woman from Chifeng, Inner Mongolia.
+In 1992, Zhao married his second wife, Ma Lijuan (马丽娟), a Hui woman from Chifeng, Inner Mongolia.
 In 1997 the couple had fraternal twins named Zhao Yinan and Zhao Jiaxuan.

 On September 30, 2009, it was reported Zhao had suffered a cerebral hemorrhage and was sent to hospital in Shanghai.
 In December 2009, Zhao purchased a Bombardier Challenger 850 at a cost of 200 million yuan (US$30 million).
 He later stated that he was thinking of replacing the Challenger 850 with a newer Boeing or Gulfstream jet.